utopia-php/pay/docs/tutorials/add-payment-adapter.md

 src/Pay/Adapter/XXX.php
 ```

-Inside this file, create a new class that extends adapter abstract class `Adapter`.
+Inside this file, create a new class that extends the adapter abstract `Adapter` class.
 Note that the class name should start with a capital letter, as PHP FIG standards suggest.

 Once a new class is created, you can start to implement your new adapter's flow.
 We have prepared a starting point for adapter class below, but you should also consider looking at other adapter implementations and try to follow the same standards.